tristanduncombe/Resume-Website/readme.md

 ## Customization

-You can customize the website by editing the components in the `src` directory and the styles in the `styles` directory.
+You can customize the website by editing the components in the `src` directory.

 ## License